 Many people wonder what it takes to join a Norrøna Adventure trip to high altitudes.
 This guide gives you an introduction to altitude trekking—what to expect, and how to prepare with the right clothing, gear, and training.

-At Norrøna Adventure, we are passionate about high-altitude adventures, and in many ways, our history began on mountain peaks around the world—because great mountains inspire big thoughts and dreams.
+At Norrøna Adventure, we are passionate about high-altitude adventures.
+In many ways, our story began on mountain peaks around the world—because great mountains inspire big dreams and big ideas.
 But what do we really mean by 'high-altitude adventures'?

-For us, it refers to mountains where altitude plays a crucial role in the preparation, planning and execution of the trip.
-We can all agree that many mountains in Norway are high, but, for example, altitude sickness is rarely an issue here.
-However, when we venture beyond Norway and climb mountains above 3,000 meters (9,850 ft), we must consider that the challenge increases significantly!
+For us, high-altitude adventures mean tackling mountains where elevation plays a critical role in how we prepare, plan, and carry out the trip.
+While we can all agree that many mountains in Norway are high, altitude sickness is rarely a concern here.
+However, once we venture beyond Norway and start climbing mountains above 3,000 meters (9,850 ft), the challenge increases significantly—and altitude becomes a factor we can’t ignore.

 Where to start?